ftisiot/ftisiot-website/content/postgresqljson/load_data.md

 A quick overview of the methods is available in the video, scroll further for the written examples.

 {{< youtube NgIdO4FkC_A >}}

 {{< code "/components/pglink" >}}

+If you need to load JSON files in an existing table with well defined columns, check the dedicated article on [how to load the JSON Data with PostgreSQL COPY and jq](/postgresqljson/load-json-data-with-postgresql-copy).

 ## Load JSON data in PostgreSQL